Optimizing your creative assets for Google App campaigns (UAC)

 - Portrait 2:3

 The good news?
-These ratios are also supported by Facebook so if you’ve been using video creatives on FB you can test them on UAC very easily.
+The first 3 ratios above are also supported by Facebook so if you’ve been using video creatives on FB you can test them on App campaigns very easily.

 Regarding the actual resolutions, Google does not share a best practice on this though.
 Here is what we typically use for our clients at Apptamin: 1920×1080 (landscape), 1080×1080 (square), 1080×1620 (portrait 2:3).